How to use : The Business Model Canvas explained in 7 steps

 Some entrepreneurs take Business Model Canvas sheets to meetings and utilize the building blocks to direct brainstorming.

 Grouping comments and ideas under the nine headings fast give ideas contour.

-Forget about 40 to 50 pages business plan document.
+Forget about 40 to 50 pages of the business plan document.

 Utilize the Canvas to write a one-page business model to Find out if the idea has legs, and take a lean entrepreneurship strategy where you discover customers

-Value Propositions is a heart of BMC and it's placed in the center of the canvas.
+Value Propositions is the heart of BMC and it's placed in the center of the canvas.